DangouHaim/zp.by/readme.md

-WordPress-based template

-use OpenServer for deployment locally

-some blog metadata is stored in functions.php fill it in after deployment
+# WordPress-Based Template Readme

+This WordPress template is designed for easy setup, deployment, and customization.
+The following guide covers common setup processes, details about pages, posts, and sliders, as well as instructions for refactoring.

+## Common Setup and Deployment

+### Local Deployment with OpenServer

+To deploy the template locally, follow these steps:

+1. Install OpenServer.
+2. Clone this repository.
+3. Configure OpenServer to use the repository as the root directory.
+4. Set up the WordPress database and configuration.

+## Pages

+### Custom Page Types

+Page types are determined using the custom field "type" with the following options:

+- "news"
+- "service"
+- "site"

+### Short Description

-page types presented via custom field "type" there are few types of the page: "news", "service", "site" custom field "short" required for the short description of the page
+Include a custom field "short" for providing a short description of each page.

+## Posts

+### Product Setup

+Posts are utilized as products.
+Use the post excerpt for setting up the price of the product.

+### Filtering Configuration

-posts used as products use post excerpt for setting up the price of the product use post type for the filtering configuration, any type applied to the post will be displayed on the home page as filter item
+Apply custom post types for filtering configuration.
+Any type assigned to the post will be displayed on the home page as a filter item.

+## Sliders

+### Slide Background Configuration

-use custom field "bg" on the sliders to configure slide background
+Use the custom field "bg" on sliders to configure the slide background.

+## Refactoring Guide

+If you need to refactor the template:

+1. Examine and update the blog metadata stored in `functions.php` after deployment.
+2. Ensure that custom fields such as "type," "short," and "bg" are used consistently across pages and sliders.

+Feel free to customize and extend the template according to your project requirements.

+Happy coding!